 In 2012, a long-term incentive scheme was introduced in the form of a performance-based share-savings plan for senior management.
 The first plan was approved by the 2012 AGM and runs from 2012 to 2015.
-The AGMs in 2013, 2014, 2015, 2016 and 2017 resolved to approve additional share-savings plans that each extended over three years.
+The AGMs in 2013 to 2019 inclusive also resolved to approve additional share-savings plans that each extended over three years.
+Due to Covid-19 there was no such plan introduced during 2020.